 Before the start of any new assured or short assured tenancy, landlords must give tenants a Tenant Information Pack, which is a standard document that has been prepared by the Scottish Government.
 The pack informs tenants about the Tenancy Deposit Scheme and the obligations on both sides during the tenancy.
 It confirms how a tenancy can be brought to an end and in what circumstances the tenant may be evicted.
 The wording of the pack cannot be amended but the landlord may provide other relevant information to a tenant if they wish.
 The pack is to be provided to the tenant free of charge and does not form part of the tenancy agreement.

 The landlord should complete the Acknowledgement Form on the first page of the pack, which confirms the landlord's details, the property address and the type of tenancy being created.
 The form should also be signed by the tenant, unless the pack is sent or acknowledged by email.
 If there are multiple tenants, then the landlord need only provide them with one pack.

 It's the landlord's responsibility to ensure the tenant receives a pack even if the landlord has instructed a letting agent.
 Failure to provide a pack is a criminal offence and a landlord can be fined up to £500.

-A property must be 'fit for habitation' (in Scotland it must be kept to the 'Repairing Standard'), so a landlord is obliged to make sure that water, electricity, gas supplies and sanitation (for example, drains, basins, sinks, baths and WCs) are in working order and that the property is free from any damp that could damage the health of the occupier.
-There are also further structural obligations upon a landlord.
+A property must be free from certain health and safety hazards (in Scotland it must be kept to the 'Repairing Standard').
+This means a landlord must make sure that water, electricity, gas supplies and sanitation (e.g. drains, basins, sinks, baths and WCs) are in working order.
+The landlord must also ensure that the property is free from any damp that could damage the health of the occupier.
+There are also further structural obligations on a landlord.